FAQ

 Do I have to give you a key?

 Before your trip, we require that (2) copies of your keys be made for our use.
 If you have a security code for your door, we do require emergency key just in case of technical issues like the door lock battery going out.
+If you only provide one key at the meet and greet, we are authorized to make another copy at your expense.
 An emergency key is also required from clients who give us garage code access for similar power outage reasons.
 We never want to risk your pets not being able to be cared for in your absence due to accessibility issues.
-At the end of your trip, we can return your keys to you at a return fee of $15, or we can keep them in a secure safe at our home office for future visits.
+At the end of your trip, we can return your keys to you at a return fee of $17 or we can keep them in a secure safe at our office for future visits.
 All keys are logged into our secured system so we know where the keys are at all times.
 The only time your key is logged out of the office safe, is prior to scheduled visits.

 I have an alarm system for my home.
 Are your sitters familiar with these?